FBI Probing Why Some U.S. Tourists Have Died Mysteriously In The Dominican Republic

 Relatives of the those who have died are demanding answers, just as tourism officials in the country are calling the incidents unrelated and isolated.

-Robin Bernstein, the U.S. ambassador to the Dominican Republic, said the FBI is now conducting toxicology analyses into the cause of deaths among the string of deaths, a process that could take up to a month to complete.
+Robin Bernstein, the U.S. ambassador to the Dominican Republic, said the FBI is now conducting toxicology analyses, a process that could take up to a month to complete.

 "The safety and security of U.S. citizens that live in, work in, and visit the Dominican Republic remains our highest priority," Bernstein said.
 "These incidents are tragic and we offer our deepest condolences to those personally impacted."